Why Labeling Antonio Banderas A 'Person Of Color' Triggers Such A Backlash

 A person of color?

-After the academy announced the nominees last month, the news site Deadline wrote that the acting categories "were dominated by white actors with Antonio Banderas being the lone person of color," and later tweeting that "only two actors of color were nominated in the major acting categories."
+After the Academy of Motion Picture Arts and Sciences announced the nominees last month, the news site Deadline wrote that the acting categories "were dominated by white actors with Antonio Banderas being the lone person of color" and later tweeting that "only two actors of color were nominated in the major acting categories."
 The publication eventually deleted both comments, although the previous version of the article is on other sites.

 Vanity Fair wrote — and eventually deleted — that "while Spaniards are not technically considered people of color, it should be noted" that Banderas was also nominated.

 And Reuters initially referred to Banderas and Erivo as the only "not white" actors nominated.
-The news agency later corrected the mistake, but some publications had already run with the original version.
+The news agency later corrected the mistake, but some publications had already run the original version.

 The backlash in Spain has been fierce.